Older children and teenagers also need vaccinations.

 Measles, mumps and rubella (MMR) vaccine

 The MMR vaccine protects against measles, mumps and rubella.
-The vaccine is usually given at 15 months and four years old.
-Two doses are required for full protection.
-Children and young adults who have missed either or both of those doses can catch up free at their GP.
-If you are unsure whether your child has had both doses, check their Well Child Tamariki Ora health book, or call their general practice.
-Around 90
+The vaccine is recommended at 15 months and four years old.
+Two doses are needed for full protection.
+Children and young adults who have missed doses can catch up for free at their GP.

-If you are unsure whether your child has had both doses, check their Well Child Tamariki Ora health book, or call their general practice.
-Around 90% of young children in New Zealand have had both doses of MMR vaccine, but older children and young adults are more likely to have missed out.
-This age group was heavily affected by measles outbreaks in 2011–12 and 2014.
-Many missed weeks of school or work, either while they were sick, or while the disease circulated in their community and they were asked to stay at home.
+If you don’t know if your child has had both doses, check their Well Child Tamariki Ora health book, or call their doctor.
+Around 90% of young children in New Zealand have had both doses of MMR vaccine, but older children and young adults may have missed out.
+There were measles outbreaks in 2011–12 and 2014.
+Many people missed weeks of school or work, while they were sick, or while the disease was in their community and they were asked to stay at home.
 Read more about the MMR vaccine.

-Meningitis (or meningococcal disease) is a bacterial infection that causes two very serious illnesses: meningitis (an infection of the membranes that cover the brain) and/or septicaemia (blood poisoning).
-Vaccination against meningococcal C is available to purchase from GPs and many pharmacists and is recommended for young people entering boarding school or other communal accommodation, such as hostels or military barracks.
+Meningococcal disease is an infection that causes two very serious illnesses: meningitis (an infection of the brain) and/or septicaemia (blood poisoning).
+Vaccination against meningococcal C is available from GPs and many pharmacies and is recommended for young people starting boarding school or other hostel-type accommodation.
+You may have to pay for this vaccine.

 Influenza vaccine is available to purchase during the autumn and winter, usually between March and July, from general practices and many pharmacists.
-It is free for people with certain medical conditions, such as:
+It is free for people who have:

 - severe asthma